VEZY/MultiScaleTreeGraph.jl/README.md

 - [x] Add OPF parser (moved to PlantGeom.jl)
 - [ ] Add possibility to prune from a node
 - [ ] Add possibility to insert a sub_tree
+- [x] Export plotting to PlantGeom.jl so we remove one more dependency away.

 ## 4. Acknowledgments